AncaGab/Memory-Game/README.md

 During the game the moves will be recorded, the moves are connected to the stars, the duration of the game

 ## Game-Over

-You win when you find all the pairs.

 To win the game you must match 8 cards.
 You lose a star after 10 moves, and another one after 20 moves.